tibor-kocsis/vertx-graphql-utils/README.md

 # vertx-graphql-utils

 This project contains some helper classes you may need to write a GraphQL vert.x http server.
-It is uses graphql-java 4 async execution environment combined with vert.x Future.
+It uses graphql-java 4 async execution environment combined with vert.x Future.

 ### Getting started with gradle